chappy84/google-analytics-server-side/README.markdown

 ----

 This is a singleton class which provides http functionality across all sections of the GASS framework.
-This will default to using the Stream adapter and requires no options.
+This will default to using the Curl adapter if it's available otherwise it'll fall back to the Stream adapter.
+It requires no options.
 All options should be passed as a configuration option to GoogleAnalyticsServerSide either via the configuration parameter in the 'http' element or via the setHttp parameter.
-This can either be an associative array or an instance of the required adapter
+This can either be an associative array or an instance of the required adapter.

 e.g.